RESEARCH STARTER

 A fire in 1852 destroyed 85 percent of the city, but it was soon rebuilt with brick.
 Sacramento was named the permanent state capital of California in 1854.
 After a series of severe floods in 1849, 1850, and 1861–62, the central business district of Sacramento was raised fifteen feet in the early 1860s.
 Central Valley began to yield impressive amounts of produce, particularly fruit, and by 1880, agriculture had entirely replaced the mining industry and the cattle trade.
 As Sacramento developed into an administrative and government center, it adopted a political identity.

 Sacramento's Tower Bridge was constructed as a federal Works Progress Administration project in 1935.
 Sacramento ballooned in size in the post–World War II period, tripling in territory between 1946 and 1965 by annexing adjacent areas.
-Its capitol building was restored between 1975 and 1982.
+Its capitol building was restored between 1975 and 1982 and again in the 2010s.

 In 2015, Sacramento's Walerga Assembly Center, a migrant camp used as a detention center during World War II, was rededicated.
 The revamped historic site featured a temple-like wooden structure, more than a dozen cherry trees, and a granite marker commemorating the 5,121 Japanese American residents of Sacramento who were rounded up in 1942 and interned in remote camps for the war's duration.